marcinzh/effect-zoo/README.md

 ##### Step 0:

-Charts require terminal with support for Unicode characters and True Color.
-If you are on Windows, old `cmd.exe` or PowerShell you will get you garbage on the screen.
-The [New Terminal](https://github.com/Microsoft/Terminal) might work.
+Effect Zoo assumes your terminal supports Unicode characters and True Color.
+Without it, charts wouldn't be displayed properly.

+If you are on Windows, old `cmd.exe` or PowerShell will get you garbage on the screen.
+The [New Terminal](https://github.com/Microsoft/Terminal) might work (unconfirmed).

 ##### Step 1: